 Lehigh Valley Wine Trail

-The Lehigh Valley Wine Trail is home to eight family-owned vineyards and wineries that have won countless regional, state, national, and international awards, including more than 50 for wines made from Chambourcin, its signature grape.
+The Lehigh Valley Wine Trail is home to nine family-owned vineyards and wineries that have won countless regional, state, national, and international awards, including more than 50 for wines made from Chambourcin, its signature grape.

 Designated an American Viticultural Area (AVA) in 2008, Lehigh Valley is Pennsylvania’s fastest growing wine region.
 The fertile farmlands of the area provide an ideal growing environment, and the area’s close proximity to Philadelphia and New York City make the Lehigh Valley Wine Trail an easy escape for wine lovers across the Mid-Atlantic region.